September 01, 2024

 Since the most recent outbreak in 2024, experts have called for increased preparedness for a potential avian influenza pandemic.
 A review summarizing the current landscape of vaccines authorized for human use against avian influenza virus strain H5N1 found that, despite the abundance of influenza vaccine manufacturing processes, only 2 percent of the world’s manufacturing capacity lies within low- and middle-income countries.
 This disparity creates inequities in national efforts to sufficiently stockpile vaccine doses, prepare for a future pandemic, and protect the health of human and animal populations.
 [International Journal of Molecular Sciences]

-Black and Hispanic parents in the United States rely on providers and peers for HPV vaccine information.
+Black and Hispanic parents in the United States rely on healthcare providers and peers for HPV vaccine information.

 A qualitative study explored inequalities in the access to and use of information related to human papillomavirus (HPV) vaccination among Black and Hispanic parents of adolescents in the United States.
 Healthcare providers, parent peers, and cellphone-based media were commonly sought and highly desired sources of information among participants.
 Information-seeking behaviors related to HPV vaccination were especially prevalent among Black mothers, who generally reported medical mistrust due to the historically unjust treatment of Black patients in the United States.
 [Journal of Health Communication]